connectrpc/connect-go/README.md

 [![GoDoc](https://pkg.go.dev/badge/github.com/bufbuild/connect.svg)](https://pkg.go.dev/github.com/bufbuild/connect)

 Connect is a small framework for building HTTP APIs.
-You write a short API definition file and implement your application logic, and connect generates code to handle marshaling, routing, error handling, and content-type negotiation.
+You write a short API definition file and implement your application logic, and Connect generates code to handle marshaling, routing, error handling, and content-type negotiation.
 It also generates an idiomatic, type-safe client.

-Connect is wire-compatible with the [gRPC][grpc] protocol, including streaming.
+Connect is wire compatible with the [gRPC][grpc] protocol, including streaming.
-Connect servers interoperate seamlessly with generated clients in [more than a dozen languages][grpc-implementations], command-line tools like [grpcurl][], and proxies like [Envoy][envoy] and [gRPC-Gateway][grpc-gateway].
+Connect servers interoperate seamlessly with generated clients in [more than a dozen languages][grpc-implementations], command-line tools like [grpcurl], and proxies like [Envoy][envoy] and [gRPC-Gateway][grpc-gateway].
 They also support gRPC-Web natively, so they can serve browser traffic without a translating proxy.
 Connect clients work with any gRPC or gRPC-Web server.

-Under the hood, connect is just [protocol buffers][protobuf] and the standard
+Under the hood, Connect is just [Protocol Buffers][protobuf] and the standard
 library: no custom HTTP implementation, no new name resolution or load balancing APIs, and no surprises.
-Everything you already know about `net/http` still applies, and any package that works with an `http.Server`, `http.Client`, or `http.Handler` also works with connect.
+Everything you already know about `net/http` still applies, and any package that works with an `http.Server`, `http.Client`, or `http.Handler` also works with Connect.

-For more on connect, including a walkthrough and a comparison to alternatives, see the [docs][].
+For more on Connect, including a walkthrough and a comparison to alternatives, see the [docs].

 ## A Small Example